Zutphen: Interesting buildings and squares

-Because Zutphen contains many historical buildings with a tower, Zutphen is often called the tower city.
+Zutphen contains many historical buildings with a tower, it is thus often called the tower city.
 As there are almost no modern high-rise buildings in the city centre, the historical tower spires are very visible and form the skyline.
 The title of 'tower city' is often used in advertising to draw tourists.

 Religious architecture

-The St Walburgis' Church was built as a Roman collegiate church around 1050 and initiated by the Bishop Burchard of Utrecht in 1105.
+The St. Walburgis' Church was built as a Roman collegiate church around 1050 and initiated by the Bishop Burchard of Utrecht in 1105.
 After that, between 1200 and 1270, the church was rebuilt to a Romano-Gothic basilica.
 Later in the 14th century additional parts were added.
 After a fire in the belfry in 1446, the stone tower was remodelled between 1482–1484 where a large needle spire was added, resulting in a total height of 107.5 meters.
 Higher than the Dom Tower of Utrecht which was 104 meters at the time, though, after a lightning strike in 1600 which resulted in a destructive fire, the current tower is 76 meters tall after restorations in 1633.
 There are six bells in the tower, which are still rung by hand.

 Since 1561 a library called the Librije was added to the church.
 It was founded as a public library for the rich citizens of Zutphen.
 The library contains an important collection of 15th to 17th century books.

 The Broederen (brothers) church is a largely early 14th-century monastery church of the Dominican order.
 Since 1983 the church has been used as the city's public library, and it has recently been extensively restored.
 On top of the church, a roof turret from 1771 contains the porter's bell.
 This bell is still rung every day between 9:50 and 22:00 the time at which, until 1853, the city gates would be closed.

 The Nieuwstadt (new city) church houses the Catholic community.
 It was founded as a parish church around 1250.
 Since then, it has been expanded, remodelled and restored many times.
 It has four original medieval bells.